TianjieZhang1993/DSPS22/README.md

 ## Member: Amanda Jo Mullins, Steven Kim, TJ Zhang(tjzhang@u.boisestate.edu), Yang Lu

+We mainly use Generative adversarial network(GAN) to augment images in this competition.
+In the whole competiting process, we try to do some image-preprocess like **Histogram equalization**, some filters including median, Gamma ...
+However, all the image preprocess methods showed a accruacy decrease in the final result.
+Also, we try to use the traditional image augmentation methods like crop, noise, flip ..., these still did not improve the final result.
+Eventually, we made a try in using the Generative adversarial network to produce fake road images.
+It could make totally different images depending on our training data.
+It shows that it is a powerful way to augment the pavement images we already have. we got an accuracy of 0.6332599118942731 which steps second in the final step.

 ## Procedure:
 1. Create the environment with conda env create:
 ```python